Long and short scales

-The long and short scales are two of several naming systems for integer powers of ten which use some of the same terms for different magnitudes.

-Some languages, particularly in East Asia and South Asia, have large number naming systems that are different from both the long and short scales, such as Chinese, Japanese or Korean numerals, and the Indian numbering system.

-Much of the remainder of the world adopted either the short scale or the long scale for everyday counting powers of ten.
-Countries with usage of the long scale include most countries in continental Europe and most that are French-speaking, German-speaking, Spanish-speaking and Portuguese-speaking countries (except Brazil).
-Usage of the short scale is found in most English-speaking countries and most Arabic-speaking countries.
+The long and short scales are two powers of ten number naming systems that are consistent with each other for smaller numbers, but are contradictory for larger numbers.
+Other numbering systems, particularly in East Asia and South Asia, have large number naming that differs from both the long and the short scales.
+Such numbering systems include the Indian numbering system and Chinese, Japanese, and Korean numerals.
+Much of the remainder of the world has adopted either the short or long scale.
+Countries using the long scale include most countries in continental Europe and most that are French-speaking, German-speaking and Spanish-speaking.
+Use of the short scale is found in most English-speaking and Arabic-speaking countries, most Eurasian post-communist countries, and Brazil.